robotframework/robotframework/atest/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Screenshot library tests require a platform dependent module or tool that can
 take screenshots.
+The above instructions already covered installing Pillow_
+on Windows and on OSX it is possible to use tooling provided by the operating
+system automatically.
+For Linux Linux alternatives consult the
-See `Screenshot library documentation`__ for details.
+`Screenshot library documentation`__.

 __ http://robotframework.org/robotframework/latest/libraries/Screenshot.html